luana2322/fyn-monolithic/fyn-monolithic/README.md

 - **PostgreSQL** on port `5432`
 - **MinIO** on port `9000` (API) and `9001` (Console)

+### Shared Docker Data

+- PostgreSQL data files are stored in `docker-data/postgres`
+- MinIO objects are stored in `docker-data/minio`

+Keep these folders under version control (or share them out-of-band) so teammates can pull identical seed data.
+Refreshing local datasets is as simple as replacing the contents of these folders before running `docker-compose up`.

 ### Step 3: Create Database Schema

 Connect to PostgreSQL and run the schema: